 Kickfin offers such a program.
 In some cases, cash advances can be a good option, especially for businesses that don’t qualify for traditional small business loans.
 However, it’s important to look at all the fees associated, as cash advances may be more expensive than small business loans.

 For businesses looking to take advantage of the popularity of gift cards, Kickfin offers a customizable gift card program.
 You can choose from e-gift cards or physical, reloadable cards.
-We’ve reached out to Kickfin for further details on the gift card program, and will update this section when more information becomes available.
+Cards can be customized or you can choose a pre-designed option.